 Taken together, some analysts believe the headwinds facing the U.S. economy will lead the Fed to ease monetary policy further by buying more bonds.

 We still have a very long way to go.
-I would favor the Fed going for a third round of quantitative easing, Sweet said.
+I would favor the Fed going for a third round of quantitative easing, said Ryan Sweet, a senior economist at Moody's Analytics in West Chester, Pennsylvania.
 It's the only powerful tool left, even though it's losing some of its bang.